 Many patients of Asian descent have an anatomically distinct upper lid appearance, commonly referred to as a ‘single fold.’
-The appearance of a ‘single fold’ is characterized by the lack of a lid crease above the lid margin, or a very low-lying lid crease characterizes this appearance.
-Most Asians view a ‘single fold’ to be less attractive, when compared to the more westernized (Caucasian) appearance of a ‘double fold’ lid.
+The appearance of a ‘single fold’ is characterized by the lack of a lid crease above the lid margin.
+Alternatively, some patients may have a very low-lying lid crease which is not easily visible.
+Most Asians view a ‘single fold’ lid to be less attractive when compared to the appearance of a ‘double fold’ lid.

-Typically, patients undergoing the double fold procedure fall into two categories:
+For patients seeking double fold creation, they generally fall into one of two categories:

-- Younger patients that seek ONLY double fold creation with minimal or no skin removal
+- Younger patients who seek ONLY double fold creation with minimal or no skin removal

 - Older patients who seek double fold creation AND lid rejuvenation (removal of excess skin and/or fat to improve the youthfulness)